peteroupc/numbers-java/api/com.upokecenter.numbers.EFloats.md

     public static EFloat Xor(EFloat ed1, EFloat ed2, EContext ec)
 <p>Performs a logical exclusive-OR (XOR) operation on two binary numbers in
  the form of <i>logical operands</i>.
 A <code>logical operand</code> is a
- non-negative base-2 number with an Exponent property of 0 (examples include the base-2 numbers <code>01001</code> and <code>111001</code>).
+ nonnegative base-2 number with an Exponent property of 0 (examples include the base-2 numbers <code>01001</code> and <code>111001</code>).
 The logical exclusive-OR operation sets each digit of the result to 1 if either corresponding digit of the logical operands, but not both, is 1, and to 0